gitgitgadget/gitgitgadget/CONTRIBUTING.md

 Most likely you read this because you want to Get Started hacking on GitGitGadget, right?
 Probably the best way is to install [VS Code](https://code.visualstudio.com/) (no worries, it is Open Source and works out of the box on Linux, macOS and Windows).
 And if you want to dive into the source code to Get Things Done, here is a little overview what is done where:

-## Bird eye's view of GitGitGadget's source code
+## A bird eye's view of GitGitGadget's source code

 The most important part of the source code lives in `lib/`, and is written in Typescript.
 This is where the core logic lives, from processing the Pull Request metadata (`lib/gitgitgadget.ts`) to calling Git (`lib/git.ts`) to generating the patch series (`lib/patch-series.ts`) to sending the emails (`lib/send-emails.ts`).